The multiple holomorph of split metacyclic $p$-groups: Elements in the multiple holomorph

 is a bijection.
 Of course $\pi_\ell$ need not lie in $\NHol(P)$, and so $\pi_\ell \Hol(P)$ might not be an element of $T(P)$ in general.
-Nevertheless, in \cite{Caranti3}, it was shown that if $P$ has nilpotency class $2$, then these power maps lie in $\NHol(P)$, and
+Nonetheless, in \cite[Proposition 3.1]{Caranti3}, it was shown that if $P$ has nilpotency class $2$, then

 is a cyclic subgroup of $T(P)$ whose order is given by

 is the exponent of $P/Z(P)$ and $Z(P)$ denotes the center of $P$.

 \begin{lem} We have $Z(G) = \langle x^{p^r},y^{p^r}\rangle$ and so $\exp(G/Z(G)) = p^r$. \end{lem} \begin{proof}For any $i,j\in\bZ$, we have